dfe-analytical-services/sage-summariser-xgov/README.md

 # sage-summariser-xgov
+## Important update (Autumn 2022)
+Members of SAGE no longer meet to discuss Covid issues and new papers have stopped being published on the dedicated gov.uk webpage.
+In this context, the SAGE summariser application will remain up and running for use as a knowledge base, but active development has ceased and its underlying data is no longer added to.

 ## Overview
 The SAGE summariser is a search engine for papers discussed at meetings of the Scientific Advisory Group for Emergencies (SAGE) and published on gov.uk
 (https://www.gov.uk/government/collections/scientific-evidence-supporting-the-government-response-to-coronavirus-covid-19).